rhammock1/rhammock1/README.md

 ## I am a Full-Stack Developer from Charlotte, NC and I love to use Raspberry Pi and Arduino to solve problems.

-  - I’m currently in the Thinkful Engineering Immersion program, and right now I am learning React
+  - I’m currently in the Thinkful Engineering Immersion program, and right now I am learning Express, Node.js, and PostgreSQL

 ## My current side projects include:
   - Building a react app to search company recipes for a local Food Hub 'Freshlist'